 Monitoring performance is the lifeblood of any business.
 A business cannot adjust or make improvements without having a solid process of communicating and objectively reviewing performance.
 An eCommerce business is no different, and in some respects, even more, difficult to monitor because of the bevy of information available to evaluate performance.
 This is especially true for new eCommerce stores as the business leaders may be unfamiliar with the core metrics to be focused on for their business.

-Below is discussion of five of the most important metrics for an eCommerce business to track and monitor.
+Below is a discussion of five of the most important eCommerce metrics for manufacturers to track and monitor.
 While these metrics can apply to any eCommerce business, additional insights and examples are provided below related to how manufacturers can utilize these metrics.

 Website traffic is the measure of the volume of users to your site.
 Traffic is the foundational metric of any eCommerce site.
 You cannot have web sales without people visiting your site.
 Traffic leads to both purchases and general brand awareness.

 Traffic can be measured by looking at the website as a whole and can also be used to measure users on particular pages or portions of a website.

 Traffic metrics can also measure users from different sources (e.g. organic, paid, e-mail, social, etc.) or device types (e.g. desktop, tablet, mobile, etc.).
 All of this information can be useful in determining the habits of customers and potential customers.

 Manufacturers are the best source of lots of information and they can use that information to increase traffic to their eStore.
 As the original source of product information, manuals, warranty information, etc., manufacturers can use that information to their advantage to garner attention and traffic to their eCommerce store.
 The manufacturer can further entrench themselves with their customers and prospective customers if they provide this information in a user-friendly manner.